 A replacement trailer hitch shim for the Adams trail-a-bike and other trailers

 We have a Weehoo trailer as well, and this shim should fit that hitch as well.
+This may also work for other tag along bikes, like the Weeride Co-Pilot and the Kazam Co-pilot.
+Both of those clamp onto the seatpost of the adult's bike.

 We sometimes swap the trailer between bikes.
 Unfortunately, the bikes have different seat post diameters.
 I was trying to set up for a ride the other day and could not make the Trail-a-bike hitch fit onto the seat post.
 None of the included spacers either, which was pretty frustrating!
 I may have clamped the hitch too tightly in the past, and had bent it as a result.
 The smallest spacer was too big.